auth0/docs/articles/product-lifecycle/deprecated/references/vulnerable-password-reset-flow.md

 The issue is that the confirmation link may be inadvertently clicked by a user, which would result in the user's password being changed by an attacker.

+## Are you affected?

 Lock version 9 and above uses the [new password reset flow](/connections/database/password-change) exclusively.
 Lock 8 and below does not handle the new password reset flow.

+## Next steps

 We strongly recommend upgrading to Lock 9 or greater as soon as possible.

 ::: panel Security Warning
 Even if you are not using Lock, the vulnerable reset flow can be accessed directly through the API.
 (See the [/dbconnections/change_password](/api/authentication/reference#change-password) endpoint for details.)
+:::

+## Migration

 We strongly encourage any app using the current flow to move immediately to the new reset flow and enable this migration.
-:::